• Skip to primary navigation

 Blue Silkies are not just unique in appearance; their calm and friendly nature makes them less aware of potential dangers.
 It’s vital to secure their living area.
 Ensure their coop and run are predator-proof with solid fencing and secure latches.
 Consider adding a top cover to their run to protect them from aerial predators.
 Motion-sensor lights or even a guard animal, like a dog trained to protect livestock, can provide an additional layer of security against nighttime predators.

-You can read more about protecting your flocks from predators in our dedicated article.
+In our dedicated article, you can read more about protecting your flocks from predators.

 Integrating Blue Silkies with Other Chickens